TonyFlury/repeatedtestframework/docs/using.rst

     import unittest

-    from GenerateTestMethods import GenerateTestMethods
+    from repeatedtestframework import GenerateTestMethods
-    from GenerateTestMethods import DecorateTestMethod
+    from repeatedtestframework import DecorateTestMethod

     def test_method_wrapper(index, a, b, result):
         """Wrapper for the test_method"""